jaroslawr/notes/unix/sockets.md

 ### Size of send and receive buffer (affects server-side and client-side)

-- If buffer size is not manually set using `setsockopt()` options `SO_SNDBUF/SO_RCVBUF`, it is automatically and dynamically tuned by the kernel within bounds given by the sysctls:
+- If buffer size is not manually set, it will be set automatically and dynamically resized by the kernel as needed, within bounds given by sysctls:

-  - for send buffer: `net.ipv4.tcp_wmem`, a vector of three integers: min, default and max size in bytes
+  - For send buffer: `net.ipv4.tcp_wmem`, a vector of three integers: min, default and max size in bytes

-  - for receive buffer: `net.ipv4.tcp_rmem`, a vector of three integers: min, default and max size in bytes
+  - For receive buffer: `net.ipv4.tcp_rmem`, a vector of three integers: min, default and max size in bytes

+  - Only half of the send/receive buffer stores actual data to be sent/received, the other half is reserved for internal kernel structures, so maximum effective TCP window size is limited by half of the size specified in the sysctls.
+This is described in `man 7 socket`:

+    > NOTES
+    >
+    > Linux assumes that half of the send/receive buffer is used for internal
+    > kernel structures; thus the values in the corresponding /proc files are
+    > twice what can be observed on the wire.

 - If buffer size is set manually, it is limited by `net.core.wmem_max` for the send buffer or by `net.core.wmem_max` for the receive buffer

+  - buffer size is set with `setsockopt` options `SO_SNDBUF` and `SO_RCVBUF`, unlike the sysctls, the options specify only the size of the data-part of the buffer, so the full buffer including the kernel structures will be twice as large as specified with `setsockopt` and this doubled size is capped at `net.core.wmem_max` / `net.core.rmem_max`. `getsockopt` on the other hand will return the total size of the buffer, twice what was set with `setsockopt`.

 ### Number of open file descriptors (affects server-side and client-side)